 General

-The structure of the EDMG-CEF field depends on the number of contiguous 2.16 GHz channels over which an EDMG PPDU is transmitted and the number, iSTS, of space-time streams.
+The structure of the EDMG-CEF field depends on the number of contiguous 2.16 GHz channels over which an EDMG PPDU is transmitted and the space-time stream number, iSTS.(CID #1523).

-The SeqiSTSleft,N and SeqiSTSright,N sequences of length N used in the definition of the EDMG-CEF field for different space-time streams are defined in 30.11.2.
+SeqiSTSleft,N and SeqiSTSright,N, the sequences of length N used in the definition of the EDMG-CEF field for different space-time streams, are defined in 30.11.2.

 Definition

-For an EDMG PPDU transmission using the EDMG OFDM mode over a 2.16 GHz channel, the EDMG-CEF sequence is defined in frequency domain for the ith space-time stream as follows: EDMG-CEFiSTS-177, 177 = [SeqiSTSleft, 176, 0, 0, 0, SeqiSTSright, 176], for iSTS =1, 2, 3, 4, 5, 6, 7, 8.
+For an EDMG PPDU transmission using the EDMG OFDM mode over a 2.16 GHz channel, the EDMG-CEF sequence is defined in frequency domain for the ith space-time stream as follows:

-For an EDMG PPDU transmission using the EDMG OFDM mode over a 4.32 GHz channel, the EDMG-CEF sequence is defined in frequency domain for the ith space-time stream as follows: EDMG-CEFiSTS-386, 386 = [SeqiSTSleft, 385, 0, 0, 0, SeqiSTSright, 385], for iSTS =1, 2, 3, 4, 5, 6, 7, 8.
+For an EDMG PPDU transmission using the EDMG OFDM mode over a 4.32 GHz channel, the EDMG-CEF sequence is defined in frequency domain for the ith space-time stream as follows:

-For an EDMG PPDU transmission using the EDMG OFDM mode over a 6.48 GHz channel, the EDMG-CEF sequence is defined in frequency domain for the ith space-time stream as follows: EDMG-CEFiSTS-596, 596 = [SeqiSTSleft, 595, 0, 0, 0, SeqiSTSright, 595], for iSTS =1, 2, 3, 4, 5, 6, 7, 8.
+For an EDMG PPDU transmission using the EDMG OFDM mode over a 6.48 GHz channel, the EDMG-CEF sequence is defined in frequency domain for the ith space-time stream as follows:

-For an EDMG PPDU transmission using the EDMG OFDM mode over a 8.64 GHz channel, the EDMG-CEF sequence is defined in frequency domain for the ith space-time stream as follows: EDMG-CEFiSTS-805, 805 = [SeqiSTSleft, 804, 0, 0, 0, SeqiSTSright, 805], for iSTS =1, 2, 3, 4, 5, 6, 7, 8.
+For an EDMG PPDU transmission using the EDMG OFDM mode over an 8.64 GHz channel, the EDMG-CEF sequence is defined in frequency domain for the ith space-time stream as follows: